Price. You’re priceless. (Bret Easton Ellis)

 So it is with some angst that I present you with the following delicacies available in the ECBACO umpires’ catalogue.
 For ninety-five pounds (take a moment to absorb that price) you can proudly sport the ECB, ACO and supplier Duncan Fearnley logos on a woollen sweater, which is of course is just the job on a Hotter than July afternoon.

 Fancy a holdall to carry your stuff from the car to the pavilion?
 At Sports Direct you pay ten pounds which includes that company’s logo.
 In the ACO catalogue you pay thirty five pounds for a comparable bag which is probably made in the same sweatshop as the branded version.
-But of course, for the extra twenty-five pounds, you have the honour and privilege of advertising the ECB, ACO and Duncan Fearnley brands on your arduous trek from car park to pavilion.
+But of course, for the extra twenty-five pounds, you have the honour and privilege of advertising the ECB, ACO and Duncan Fearnley brands on your arduous trek of fifty meters.

 I don’t have an issue with ECB outsourcing the production and sale of these items through Duncan Fearnley, it makes reasonable economic sense.
 My problem is how the ECB uses its brand tentacles to squeeze umpires’ pockets.
 Don’t the good folk at ECB headquarters realise that without umpires, there is no recreational cricket?
 I doubt that the ECB CEO Tom Harrison (2020 salary, five-hundred-and-twelve-thousand pounds) spends sleepless hours worrying that it will take an umpire the best part of a season to pay for the Match II Ultimate Pack.